Tongue & Groove Joints

-I like to number the boards left to right at this point, so I know which way is up on each board and the order that I decided upon.
-I simply write the numbers 1, 2, 3 and etc. on the end grain of each board.
+You can also number the boards left to right at this point, so you know which way is up on each board and the order that you've decided upon.
+Simply write the numbers 1, 2, 3, etc. on the end grain of each board.
 You can also label them A, B, C and so on.

 Cut the Grooves

 With the boards matched and aligned, it's time to begin creating the grooves.
 Always create the grooves first, as it's much easier to take a little extra off of the tongues to ensure a good dry-fit than it is to take more out of the grooves.

 When creating the grooves, you'll want to remove the center one-third of material from the edge of the board.
 For the remainder of this article, we'll assume you're working with one-by material (1x6 or 1x4 stock, for instance).
 This means that you'll cut 1/4" out of the middle of each board for the grooves.

 Set up your table saw with a stacked dado blade set for a 1/4" width.
 On most stacked dado blade sets, this will likely be only the two outer blades (with no chippers or spacers).
 Adjust the depth of cut to 1/2" and set your fence so that it is 1/4" away from the right outside edge of the blade.

 You will want to cut one edge of each inside joint of your layout with a groove.
 It doesn't matter whether you cut the left or right side with the groove - just be consistent.